 |EWMA||Exponentially Weighted Moving Average

-A method of smoothing a time data incorporating a weighting which will often give more weight to the most recent terms in the time series.
+A method of smoothing data incorporating a weighting which will give more weight to the most recent readings in the series.

 |IED||Industrial Emissions Directive (IED 2010\75\EU)

-Merges the IPPC, SED, WID, LCPD and titanium dioxide directives into a single directive
+Merges the IPPC, IED, WID, LCPD and titanium dioxide directives into a single directive

 |IPPC||Integrated Pollution Prevention and Control Directive

 Includes the regulating of air, land and water, noise, vibration, energy efficiency, waste minimisation, environmental accidents and site protection.